upmusings/upshift/words/_posts/2020-05-28-opportunities.md

 </center>

 Notice Ginger and Lemons are in the front row?
-Means every one of us will one day have their time to shine... bid your time. <span style="color:red">"Be ready"</span>
+Means every one of us will one day have their time to shine... bid your time, be ready.
 <!-- more -->